Por Thozhil

-Por Thozhil is a 2023 Indian Tamil-language thriller film directed by Vignesh Raja in his directorial debut and written by Alfred Prakash.
-The film stars R. Sarathkumar, Ashok Selvan and Nikhila Vimal, with Sarath Babu, Nizhalgal Ravi, Sunil Sukhada and Santhosh Keezhattoor in supporting roles.
+Por Thozhil is a 2023 Indian Tamil-language crime thriller film directed by Vignesh Raja in his directorial debut and co-written by Alfred Prakash.
+The film stars R. Sarathkumar, Ashok Selvan and Nikhila Vimal, with Sarath Babu (in his posthumous film), Nizhalgal Ravi, Sunil Sukhada and Santhosh Keezhattoor in supporting roles.
+It follows two police officers seeking to apprehend a mysterious serial killer targeting adolescent women.

 The music was composed by Jakes Bejoy, while the cinematography and editing were handled by Kalaiselvan Sivaji and Sreejith Sarang.

-Por Thozhil was released theatrically on 9 June 2023 to positive reviews from critics and became a commercial success at the box office.
+Por Thozhil was released theatrically on 9 June 2023 to positive reviews from critics and became a commercial success.